moviedatascience/lambdata/README.md

+# :heart_eyes:	 Packages guide :heart_eyes:

-## This is a step by step guide to creating, pushing, and testing a repo that contains packages, classes, and utilities ##
+## This is a step by step guide to creating, pushing, and testing a repo that contains packages, classes, and utilities

+###### Disclaimer: Windows only, things will be different (read: easier) in linux or macOS :sweat:

 1- In Git Bash check to make sure you have conda and pipenv by typing:

 - `which conda`